Fix “Error Establishing A Database Connection” in WordPress

 Check Your Database Server

 Have trouble with the “Error Establishing Database Connection” message?
 This could be due to issues with your MySQL server, which is like the storage room for your website’s data.
-Just like any storage room, sometimes things get cluttered or blocked.
+Just like any storage room, things can sometimes become cluttered or blocked.

 Here’s a simple way to understand and check on it: